flerouwu/mercury-code/README.md

 - Editor tabs do not update unless you switch to a different tab.
 - Unable to save files that were not on disk previously.
 (Not Implemented)
 - TypeScript / JavaScript highlighting breaks if you don't add semicolons to the end of each line.
+- Code editor has 2-ish lines off-screen that cannot be seen (end of file).